Close Menu

 Some countries are now regulating this.
 For instance, Norway’s 2021 “Influencer Law” requires digital creators to disclose when images have been retouched or filtered for promotional use.

-But elsewhere, digital deception remains largely unchecked.
+But elsewhere, digital deception with face filters remains largely unchecked.

 When you ask AI what makes a face beautiful, its answer is rarely neutral.
 It mirrors societal norms encoded into its training.
 In other words, the mirror now talks back—but it might not tell the truth.